United States airdate; December 28, 2000

 - Title Drop: "So long, Imitation Krabs, bye-bye!"

-- Too Dumb to Live: SpongeBob as usual, completely falling for Plankton's robot Krabs "disguise" every step of the way.
+- SpongeBob as usual, completely falling for Plankton's robot Krabs "disguise" every step of the way.
 Even worse during the Spot the Impostor part, where he's blatantly favouring the imitation Krabs to be the real one: When the real Krabs answers the second question correctly, SpongeBob asks another related question as if expecting the other Krabs (the imitation one) to answer it.
 Then during the third question, when the real Krabs failed to answer it, SpongeBob immediately kicks him out even though imitation Krabs hadn't even given an answer yet.
 To top it off, after he kicked out the real Krabs, he told the imitation Krabs that he "knew it all along" that he (the imitation) is the real Krabs.
-It's a miracle that Mr. Krabs doesn't fire him by the end of the episode.
+It's a miracle that Mr. Krabs didn't fire him by the end of the episode.

 - Plankton also counts.
 He rushed all the way back to the Chum Bucket as the self-destruct sequence nears its end, blowing up his own restaurant.